 Aim

-We are an international multidisciplinary team working in soft matter, drug delivery, bio-nanotechnology fields.
+International multidisciplinary team working in soft matter, drug delivery, bio-nanotechnology fields.
 We aim to understand the interactions of lipid membranes with nano-objects including nanoparticles, nanotubes, polymers, polymeric micelles and polymer therapeutic complexes/conjugates.

 Events